Table of Contents

 - 10: Lacking a Process for Designing Logos

 This is the primary reason companies today are investing so much time, effort and money in hiring the top logo designers and brand agencies to try and create the best logo they possibly can.

-So in order to help designers (both new and experienced) lessen the amount of time, issues and headaches, I’ve compiled a list of the top 10 mistakes logo designers should avoid.
+So to help designers (both new and experienced) lessen the amount of time, issues and headaches, we have compiled a list:

 1: Copying, Plagiarising or Stealing Someone Else’s Logo

-If it turns out to be stolen or infringing on another businesses logo, not only will there be potential legal ramifications, but they will need to spend time and money to fix the problem that should never have come up in the first place.
+If it turns out to be stolen or infringing on another business logo, not only will there be potential legal ramifications, but they will need to spend time and money to fix the problem that should never have come up in the first place.

 Even if the logo is not from a well-known brand, don’t risk stealing/copying another logo for your client in the hopes of making a quick buck.

 2: Having a Vague or Overly-Complex Design

-In the excitement of the creative juices flowing, you’re deadline is catching up on you and you end up combining several of the strongest approaches into one.
+In the excitement of the creative juices flowing, your deadline is catching up to you, and you end up combining several of the strongest approaches into one.

 The problem is, the final logo you propose to the client is a complicated design, sending various messages and ultimately lacking clarity.

-Sure, you had a lot of interesting ideas, which is great, but you should have developed the strongest approaches rather than try to infuse them into a kind of Frankenstein logo.
+Sure, you had a lot of interesting ideas, which is great, but you should have developed the strongest approaches rather than try to infuse them with a kind of Frankenstein logo.

 Keep things simple, clear and meaningful.